-- 1.1 Draw the E.R. diagram for the fortune-telling database as described above.
+- A. Draw the E.R. diagram for the fortune-telling database as described above.
 Make sure to indicate primary and partial keys, cardinality constraints, weak entities, and participation constraints where applicable.
 Please state any assumptions you make.
-[6 points] - 1.2 Write SQL statements to create tables corresponding to your E.R. diagram.
+[6 Points] - B. Write SQL statements to create tables corresponding to your E.R. diagram.
 Make sure to indicate primary keys, and foreign keys (if any).
 Do not specify on delete clauses or check constraints.
-[12 points] - 1.3 When a magician arrives for a session, the fortune-teller must see the history of predictions which were made for that magician in the past.
-Write a view to achieve this task.
-[12 points]
+[12 Points] - C. When a magician arrives for a session, the fortune-teller must see the history of predictions which were made for that magician in the past.
+Write a view to achieve this task.[12 Points]